kurtiz/portfolio/README.md

 its,content is on the site, but I have added its as a file too just iin case you want to download.

 I started my journey into the world of tech when I was a kid, as a graphic designer with a lot of interest in software development.
-I gradually progressed into UI/UX Design and then later ventured into wen development.
+I gradually progressed into UI/UX Design and then later ventured into web development.
 I still wanted more so continue to pursue Desktop and Mobile app development.
-I tried varies options in the mobile and desktop app development and found what suited my interest and was flexible and easy to work with I also love games to I pursued game development too.
+I tried various options in the mobile and desktop app development and found what suited my interest and was flexible and easy to work with I also love games so I pursued game development too.
 This might seem wild, irresponsible and indecisive, but trust me, this made me love technology more.
 I am a fast learner and love what I do.
 I believe this is enough to get me going.

-You can visit my portfolio site to take a glimpse at my projects and that of clients.
+You can visit my [portfolio site](https://aaron.ourtechnologies.org) to take a glimpse at my projects and that of clients.
 You can contact me on my socials:

 * [Facebook](https://www.facebook.com/brakhobbykurtiz).